The Sinking City is Being Delisted. Here’s Why

 Faced with this situation, we have decided to explain to you why you cannot find The Sinking City on certain platforms today.

 To all the players that wish to buy The Sinking City – we are more than willing to have the game be present everywhere and we will inform you as we reappear on more platforms on our social channels.
-For now, you can now buy a PC version of the game from our website here, or through the partners that we ourselves dealt with such as Origin here or Gamesplanet here, or on Nintendo Switch here.
+For now, you can now buy a PC version of the game through the partners that we ourselves dealt with such as Origin here or Gamesplanet here, or on Nintendo Switch here.

 To developers and people of the industry – if you want to talk about this, reach out.
 We will try to answer you as much as we can so that you won’t end up in similar situations.
 It is a shame that in such a creative industry there is so much energy wasted because of such practices.
 That’s why we decided to write this open letter.
 We hope that this transparency will help everyone to be aware of what is really going on behind the scenes.
 We only have one goal: helping to banish bad practices by speaking freely about them, instead of remaining subject to the code of silence.
 We know that we are not the only ones in this situation.
 This is our way to help the video game industry become more ethical.